tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 When you try to sum up who does what in the Power BI data lifecycle, keep these two points in mind:
 - Your business analyst, data analyst, and data engineer are involved in the creation of data and its manageability.
 The key words here are ingestion, transformation, validation, cleansing, and creation.
 - Your database administrator, on the other hand, handles the systems which ensure that the data remains healthy.
 The responsibility isn’t just limited to data reliability, but security as well.

+## Understanding How Data Comes To Life
+Data takes time to nurture and the focus should be on preparation.
+As you learn more about the organization’s people, processes, and technologies, your data requirements evolve, and those evolving requirements end up informing your data model.

+Ultimately, data management is all encompassing because it overlays every phase of the data lifecycle.